GOATi/blindbag_audit/ReadMe.md

 ## Future work

-Neither the Xorshift64M or the FNV64a algorithms have any cryptographic properties, and may be able to be attacked by a determined user.
-Such attacks require the user to be able to precisely alter their phantasma transaction payloads so that the generated double-SHA-256 transaction hash contains the specific values that they require to attack our system.
+Neither the Xorshift64M or the FNV64a algorithms have any cryptographic properties, and may be able to be subject to bias, bad distribution properties, or attacks by a determined user.
+These should be "fair enough" for production use in a game (they are the same algorithms we would traditionally use within game development) but have weaknesses that are out of place in a cryptographic system.

+User attacks to control the items generated require the user to be able to precisely alter their phantasma transaction payloads so that the generated double-SHA-256 transaction hash contains the specific values that they require to influence the FNV hash.
 This would be similar in complexity to bitcoin mining, which is hopefully a more profitable activity for these attackers to undertake ;)

+There may also be bias present in these algorithms that causes the "random" numbers to not be quite as uniform as we intend -- causing some items to be given to users more often than others, even though the weights are equal.
+If such bias is present, it could be exploited by the 22RS game to subtly influence the items discovered by users.
+This would represent an *unfairness* in the system that undermines our entire mission.

+Another auditing tool is in development to perform a statistical analysis of the behaviour of the RNG over a period of time (by looking at all transactions on the blockchain) to identify any bias that is occurring in practice.

-In the future we will migrate to cryptographic hashing algorithms in these sections of the implementation, as necessary.
+In the future we will migrate to cryptographic hashing and CSPRNG algorithms in these sections of the implementation, to provide full confidence in the fairness of the system.